Trip Duration, Activities, and Season Dates

 Another important part of the Re-Member experience is drawing strength and knowledge from the insights of others.
 Each morning after breakfast, volunteers and staff gather again in the great room for Wisdom of the Elders, a daily discussion of quotes and stories from indigenous leaders around the world.

-Volunteers at Re-Member do not have access to wi-fi, so we ask that you leave laptops and tablets at home.
+Volunteers at Re-Member do not have access to Wi-Fi, so we ask that you leave laptops and tablets at home.
 Cellular service is accessible with most carriers, but we respectfully ask that volunteers consider putting their phones in airplane mode for the week — or even turning them off entirely — in order to be fully present during this extraordinary experience.

 Alternative Volunteer Programs

-In addition to our Regular Program, Re-Member offers several alternative volunteer programs.
+Re-Member offers several alternative volunteer programs.
 All programs are of the same duration, starting on Saturday afternoon and ending on Friday morning.

 Re-Member’s Healthcare Week is open to those returning volunteers who are healthcare professionals and/or students in the fields of nursing, medicine, dentistry, pharmacy, podiatry, psychiatry, psychology, dietary/nutrition, occupational and physical therapy, and medical social work.